bvds/andes/docs/guides/manager_guide/README.md

 The Add an App menu lets you bring a web app into the Space environment so that the app can be accessed by Space Clients.

+{@img SpaceMgrAddApp.png}

  - App Name - Specify the name of the app as it will appear on the Applications tab and on the Space Client.
  - App URL - The URL of the app.
 This can be an HTTP or HTTPS address.
  - Icon URL - The URL of the icon for the app.
 This can be an HTTP or HTTPS address.
- - Intents - List the apps that this app can invoke.
+ - Invokes - List the apps that this app can invoke.
 Separate app names with commas.
  This field is case sensitive.
  - Description - Description of the app.
 This description appears on the Applications tab and in the Space Client.